mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 - A legacy parity key with no match on either pipeline keeps its counters.
 A client can increment `browser.search.adclicks` on a page whose SERP impression never registered, so such keys occur.
 - Two SERP-only columns are `null` on a sap-only row: `serp_ad_click_target` and `serp_ad_blocker_inferred`.
 Every other SERP-only measure is a count and falls back to `0`.
 - Three SAP-only columns are `null` on a serp-only row: `sap_provider_id`, `sap_provider_name` and `sap_overridden_by_third_party`.
 None is a count, so there is nothing to zero-fill.
 The first two have no SERP counterpart at all, the SERP side carrying a single provider extra that `serp_base` normalizes into `provider_id`.
 The third is a deliberate choice rather than an absence — see the note below.
 - A legacy-only row carries its client dimensions from the metrics ping, via `legacy_with_client_info_cte` — see "Client dimensions on legacy-only rows" above.
 One column is `null` there and nowhere else: `is_default_browser`.
-The SERP-only and SAP-only measures still zero-fill on these rows, as they do on any row missing that side.
+The other five `null` columns on such a row are the SAP-only and SERP-only ones named in the two bullets above, absent for the same reason they are on a one-sided row, which makes six in total.
+Every SERP-only and SAP-only count still zero-fills, as on any row missing that side.

 #### Column precedence